ggcarrots/django-carrots/source/python_quickstart.rst

     BMI = (mass (kg)) / (height (m)) squared

-We already know how to divide, exponentate, and print out numbers.
-So let's create a new file called ``bmi.py`` and try to write a program that calculates our BMI:
+We already know how to divide, exponentiate, and print out numbers.
+Let's create a new file called ``bmi.py`` and write a program that calculates our BMI:

 .. testcode::